 Multiple language content

 E-commerce businesses often exist in multiple markets that require your website to be available in several languages.
 You can manage catalog content in multiple languages, and also activate multiple languages for the Episerver Commerce user interface.
-See Multi-language management.
+See Multi-language management for information about working with multiple content languages.